py-lama/pylogs/scripts/README.md

 # LogLama Integration Scripts

-This directory contains scripts to help integrate LogLama into existing PyLama ecosystem components and migrate projects from PyLogs to LogLama.
+This directory contains scripts to help integrate LogLama into existing PyLama ecosystem components and migrate projects from various logging systems to LogLama.

 ## integrate_loglama.py